-- further develop the research area of design for health at a global scale;
+- further develop the research area of design for human and planetary health at a global scale;

-- engage health and design researchers from the Global South in design for health; and
+- engage health, climate change and design researchers from the Global South in design for health; and

-- develop and foster more research collaborations in design for health between DRS members and other researchers in the Global North and Global South.
+- develop and foster more research collaborations in design for human and planetary health between DRS members and other researchers in the Global North and Global South.

 - there is recognition of design research by a number of researchers in international health committees and reported case studies in The Little Book of Global Health Design*;

 - there is greater participation and an increase in the number of paper submissions at DRS and other relevant events from the Global South; and

 - there are new research collaborations, research proposals, networks and events involving DRS members in this field.